Tempestiine/Cybersecurity/overthewire/bandit/level06-07.md

 If you're looking for anything, sometimes, you need to look in the root directory?
 In hacking, you're bound to encounter errors.
-Don't let them cloud up your screen. passwords can be hidden anywhere, even in the most unconventional places. idk help me
+Don't let them cloud up your screen. passwords can be hidden anywhere, even in the most unconventional places.

 ## Key Takeaway
-you need to check everything and everywhere. do not trust bandit. idk. look at reddit.
+you need to check everything and everywhere. do not trust bandit. idk. look at reddit and quora.